Racing’s response to tax ‘harmonisation’ bombshell risks disturbing endgame | Greg Wood

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Thursday's game between the Royals and the Cardinals:
+Here are the best bets our model is projecting for Monday's game between the Brewers and the Mariners:

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC